-This Section must demonstrate that the vendor has the experience to perform the required services.
+This section must demonstrate that the Vendor's organization has the experience to perform the required services.
 The following Sections must be included:

-7.3.2.1 Vendor Background and Experience (Section A.1)
+7.3.2.1 Vendor's Background and Experience (Section A.1)

-- 1) Vendors must complete, sign, and date Exhibit 1 (Statement of Qualifications Checklist) as set forth in Appendix B (Required Forms). - 2) Vendors must complete, sign, and date Exhibit 2 (Organization Questionnaire/Affidavit) as set forth in Appendix B (Required Forms). - 3) Vendors must complete, sign, and date Exhibit 6 (Vendor's Affidavit of Adherence to Minimum Mandatory Requirements) and demonstrate the ability to satisfy each of the Minimum Mandatory Requirements, as outlined in Section 3.0 of this RFSQ, and have the capability to perform the required services for each category for which they are attempting to qualify.
+- Vendors must complete, sign, and date Exhibit 1 (Statement of Qualifications Checklist) as set forth in Appendix B (required Forms). - Vendors must complete, sign, and date Exhibit 2 (Organization Questionnaire/Affidavit) as set forth in Appendix B (Required Forms). - 3) Vendors must complete, sign, and date Exhibit 6 (Vendor's Affidavit of Adherence to Minimum Mandatory Requirements) and demonstrate the ability to satisfy each of the MMRs, as outlined in Section 3.0 of this RFSQ, and have the capability to perform the required services for each category for which they are attempting to qualify.